seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

-**`2026-09-18-a` is the owner's decision of 18.09.2026 made operative, and the audit of that morning's run.** For two weeks the answer carried no long and no short while the list rose, and on 18.09 it hid the one coin in its own uptrend behind BTC's fortnight.
-From this revision a coin's OWN trend decides its side and the market word decides its RISK TIER, not its admission (§2); both regimes are read at the frozen price, never at a structural row up to a day old (§2);
-a trend's pullback the week cannot reach is published as the pre-planned entry it is, and every waiting row is a price at which the coin actually becomes a trade (§4); catalysts are hunted by a daily search per coin before they are admitted by source (§6); and the answer speaks only of what is ahead (§2). **The history of earlier revisions lives in git and in the day logs, not here** — this file carries rules, and a run reads all of it every time. §7 gains items 71–75.
+**`2026-09-19-a` is a trader's audit of the run of 19.09, and it repairs what that run could not have caught: four of its six published stops were levels production itself refuses to call stops.** `invalidationInfo` clips its distance at `INV_CAP_SD`, and production's own comment on the clip reads «это уже не стоп, а пожелание… опоры рядом НЕТ»; the board switches its money rule off for such a level and tells the owner to hold the exit by hand.
+The run printed those levels 12–33 % from entry as stops, derived +25–66 % targets from them, and labelled the result «устойчивость 99 %».
+From this revision an own-trend pullback takes its stop from the same 24-hour structure its zone is cut from (§4), a stressed coin in its own trend is given the price at which it cools off instead of a prohibition (§4), every own-trend coin without an entry is named rather than hidden (§2), and a trade resting on one day of data says so (§3B). `2026-09-18-a` — the coin's own trend decides its side, the market word its risk tier — stands unchanged. **The history of earlier revisions lives in git and in the day logs, not here** — this file carries rules, and a run reads all of it every time. §7 gains items 76–78.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in